Weapon Plus: Weapon XII

 Weapon Plus created Weapon XII (a.k.a.
 Huntsman, real name Zona Cluster 6) at the England-based facilities of The World.
 He was the first living weapon created employing artificial evolution and nanosentinel technology.
-Weapon XII was "accidentally" unleashed on the Channel Tunnel and fought X-Corporation members Cannonball, M, Darkstar, Rictor, Siryn and Multiple Man.
+Weapon XII was "accidentally" unleashed on the Channel Tunnel and fought X-Corporation members Cannonball, M, Darkstar, Rictor, Siryn. and Multiple Man.
 Weapon XII was eliminated by Fantomex with the aid of Jean Grey and Professor X, but at the cost of Darkstar's life.
 Huntsman was created to be part of the Super-Sentinels, a mutant-hunting team of superheroes with a base in a Weapon Plus space station.
-This team, a brainchild of John Sublime, was intended to be a publicity stunt to make the genocide of mutants much more acceptable to the public.
+This team, a brainchild of Sublime, was intended to be a publicity stunt to make the genocide of mutants much more acceptable to the public.

 Weapon XIII

 Weapon Plus created Weapon XIII, also known as Fantomex, at The World.
-However, Fantomex rebelled against his creators.
-As in the case of Weapon XII, Fantomex's powers derive from Nanosentinel technology.
+While his experiment designation is Charlie Cluster-7, he usually goes by the name Jean-Phillipe.
+A part of Weapon Plus's Super-Sentinel program,Fantomex rebelled against his creators.
+As in the case of Weapon XII and VX, Fantomex's powers derive from Nanosentinel technology, such as his detachable nervous system, who becomes the techno-organic E.V.A, and his triple brain system, which can create "misdirection" illusions.

+Identical Brother to Weapon XV a.k.a Ultimaton.

 Weapon XIV

 In New X-Men #154 (May 2004), Grant Morrison's last issue of New X-Men, the telepathic quintuplets called the Stepford Cuckoos were identified as Weapon XIV.

-The Stepford Cuckoos' link to Weapon Plus has finally been addressed in the Phoenix: Warsong miniseries, written by Greg Pak, which explores unresolved storylines from Morrison's New X-Men and Pak's Phoenix: Endsong.
+The Stepford Cuckoos' link to Weapon Plus is addressed in the Phoenix: Warsong miniseries, written by Greg Pak.

 Weapon XV

 Weapon XV, a.k.a.
 Ultimaton, was designed to be the Super-Sentinels' grand powerhouse.
+His time developing on The World facilities made him several generations more advanced than the preceding living weapons, also granting him control over Electromagnetic Radiation.

 He was killed after Wolverine destroyed the Weapon Plus space station that was designed as the Super-Sentinels HQ.

-Ultimaton was recently resurrected in The World and tasked by Fantomex with guarding a hidden chamber which held a child Apocalypse clone created from a blood sample taken from the one previously executed on the Celestial Ship.
+Ultimaton was resurrected in The World and tasked by Fantomex with guarding a hidden chamber which held a child Apocalypse clone created from a blood sample taken from the one previously executed on the Celestial Ship.
+Upon the death of Fantomex in a fight between X-FORCE and Daken's Brotherhood, he self detonated and was later resurrected by a revived Fantomex to continue his role as caretaker of The World.